OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-01.md

 ## 2 Chronicles 1:9

-> Now, Lord God, Your promise to my father David is fulfilled,
+> And now, Lord God, Your promise to my father David is fulfilled,
 > for You have made me king over a people as numerous as the dust of the earth.

 ---

 ## 2 Chronicles 1:10

-> Now give me wisdom and knowledge,
+> Therefore, grant me wisdom and knowledge,
-> so that I may go out and come in before this people,
+> so that I may lead this people,
-> for who can rule this great people of Yours?”
+> for who can govern this great people of Yours?”

 ---